Follow Us

 Meet the Student Visa 500 subclass requirements.

-Exceed minimum pass level in all three sections of Course Entry Requirement Test (CERT)
+Exceed minimum pass level in all sections of Course Entry Requirement Test (CERT)

 a